kaushikkm17/tailwindportfolio/README.md

-# Tailwind Portfolio
+# Welcome to my portfolio
-This is the code for a portfolio website I made with React and Tailwind
+This is the code for my portfolio website I made with React and Tailwind

+## Getting Started
-Check out the live link at [kaushikm.com](https://www.kaushikm.com/)
+View the live link at [kaushikm.com](https://www.kaushikm.com/)